Sales tax returns in New York State: A guide

 • Total collected sales taxes

 Some businesses will have special circumstances that require adding one or more schedules to the return.
-For example, New York City taxes some services that the state does not.
-In these scenarios, businesses will need to complete Schedule N, which will require additional information.
+In New York City, for example, the combined sales tax rate is 8.875%.
+This includes the 4.000% state tax, 4.500% city tax, and a 0.375% Metropolitan Commuter Transportation District (MCTD) surcharge.
+In this scenario, businesses need to complete Schedule N, which will require additional information.

-Businesses will need to know two things to complete their New York sales tax return: how much they sold—both in total sales and in taxable sales—and to whom they sold.
+To complete their New York sales tax returns, businesses must know how much they sold—both in total sales and in taxable sales—and to whom they sold.

-If the amount of taxable sales does not reach economic nexus thresholds in New York, then a sales tax return might not be required.
-You can find out whether economic nexus applies to you by checking the list of sales tax registration requirements on the New York Department of Taxation and Finance website.
+If the amount of taxable sales doesn’t exceed economic nexus thresholds in New York, then a sales tax return might not be required.
+You can find out whether economic nexus applies to you by checking the list of sales tax registration requirements on the Department of Taxation and Finance’s website.
+Economic nexus doesn’t always require a physical presence; cumulative deliveries of more than $500,000 or 100 orders create nexus.

-In addition to meeting economic nexus thresholds, if a business has employees, an office, or a warehouse located in New York State and is selling taxable goods and/or services, then the business must collect sales taxes on all taxable transactions, file returns, and pay the appropriate amount to the state.
+In addition, any business that has employees, an office, or a warehouse located in New York State and is selling taxable goods, services, or both creates physical nexus.
+Therefore, it must collect sales taxes on all taxable transactions, file returns, and pay the appropriate amount to the state.

-Most tangible products are taxable in New York, with a few exceptions such as groceries and medicines.
-Most services are not taxable, with the exception of repair and maintenance made to real property, such as plumbing repair or landscaping services.
-For more details, see the list of taxable products and services provided by the state of New York.
+While most tangible products are taxable in New York, the state exempts certain products and services from sales tax, including most groceries, medical equipment, prescription medicine, and specific clothing items.
+Most services aren’t taxable, with the exception of repair and maintenance on real property, such as plumbing repair and landscaping services.
+For more details, see the list of taxable products and services provided by the State of New York.

-For example, Albany County charges an extra 4% sales tax on top of New York State’s 4%.
-That means businesses must collect 8% of sales tax for transactions with buyers in Albany County.
+For example, Albany County charges an extra 4.000% sales tax on top of New York State’s base rate of 4.000%.
+That means businesses must collect a total sales tax of 8.000% for transactions with buyers in Albany County.
+Nassau County, by contrast, has a combined sales tax rate of 8.625%, which includes 4.000% state tax, 4.250% county tax, and 0.375% MCTD surcharge.

 How to complete and file a New York sales tax return

-The New York Department of Taxation and Finance has an online filing system that will outline what information to fill out to generate the return.
+The Department of Taxation and Finance has an online filing system that will outline what information to fill out to generate the return.
 To file a sales tax return online, start by logging in and following the prompts.
-Once you have completed the return, it’s time to remit the total calculated sales taxes for that return, minus any monthly prepayments that have already been made.
-Businesses that are required to e-file their sales tax returns are also required to make electronic payments rather than sending a paper check.
+Once you complete the return, you must remit the total calculated sales taxes for that return, minus any monthly prepayments that have already been made.
+Businesses that are required to e-file their sales tax returns also have to make electronic payments rather than send paper checks.

 The content in this article is for general information and education purposes only and should not be construed as legal or tax advice.
 Stripe does not warrant or guarantee the accurateness, completeness, adequacy, or currency of the information in the article.
 You should seek the advice of a competent attorney or accountant licensed to practice in your jurisdiction for advice on your particular situation.